Azure-Samples/azure-search-multiple-regions/README.md

 urlFragment: multiple-region-search
 ---

-# Multi-region deployment of Azure Cognitive Search for business continuity and disaster recovery
+# Multi-region deployment of Azure AI Search for business continuity and disaster recovery

-This repository contains templates that deploy Azure Cognitive Search across multiple regions.
+This repository contains templates that deploy Azure AI Search across multiple regions.
 There are three patterns to help get you started.
-Choose the one that best satisfies your business continuity and disaster recovery requirements for Azure Cognitive Search workloads.
+Choose the one that best satisfies your business continuity and disaster recovery requirements for Azure AI Search workloads.

 The sample uses the [Azure CLI](https://learn.microsoft.com/cli/azure/) and [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep).

-All of the templates create two billable [Azure Cognitive Search](https://learn.microsoft.com/azure/search/search-create-service-portal) resources, same tier and configuration, in different regions.
+All of the templates create two billable [Azure AI Search](https://learn.microsoft.com/azure/search/search-create-service-portal) resources, same tier and configuration, in different regions.
 You can't use the free tier for this scenario.
 The assumption is you'll use one of the search services as a primary instance to handle all of your indexing and query workloads.
 The second search service exists as a copy of the first.
 Each option varies on how it provides synchronization between the search resources.

 ## Three scenarios for business continuity and disaster recovery

-**Option 1** provides Azure Cognitive Search (2), each configured to run under a managed identity, with [Azure Cosmos DB NoSQL](https://learn.microsoft.com/azure/cosmos-db/try-free?tabs=nosql).
+**Option 1** provides Azure AI Search (2), each configured to run under a managed identity, with [Azure Cosmos DB NoSQL](https://learn.microsoft.com/azure/cosmos-db/try-free?tabs=nosql).
 Each search resource is created with identical indexers, data sources, and indexes.
 Both indexers run every 5 minutes on a schedule to synchronize the indexes.
 Both data sources connect to the same Cosmos database.

 **Option 2** also uses Cosmos DB NoSQL, but doesn't assume indexer-driven indexing.
 Instead, this approach relies on a [Cosmos DB change feed](https://learn.microsoft.com/azure/cosmos-db/change-feed) and [Azure functions](https://learn.microsoft.com/azure/cosmos-db/nosql/change-feed-functions).
 Updates to a Cosmos DB container are written to a change feed.
 Azure Functions provide the connection to the change feed.
 The functions are automatically triggered on each new event in the Azure Cosmos DB container's change feed.